-The NYU Steinhardt Department of Occupational Therapy is pleased to name Taylor Kordich (MS ’21) and Jenny Lai (MS ’21) as this year’s recipients of the Frieda J. Behlen Occupational Therapy Scholarship.
+The NYU Steinhardt Department of Occupational Therapy is pleased to recognize Diana Reina (MS '24) and Saumya Sharan (MS '24) as the 2023 recipients of the Frieda J. Behlen Occupational Therapy Scholarship.
 The award, named to honor the memory of our department’s generous founder and former chair, Frieda J. Behlen, recognizes high-achieving MS and MS/OTD students with a demonstrated commitment to contributing to the NYU OT community.

-We connected with Taylor and Jenny to learn more about their current studies, professional goals, and what this accomplishment means to them.
+Read on to meet Diana and Saumya and learn more about their studies, professional aspirations, and what this accomplishment means to them.

 Which parts of your NYU OT studies are most exciting to you?